 This book is a simply beautiful object and is full of new (at least new to me) ways of designing slides for more effective presentations.
-The emphasis is on business presentations, but most of what is included could be easily adapted for other settings.
+The emphasis is on business presentations, but most of what is included could be easily adapted for other settings including the 3MT[®] Competition.
 Hundreds of examples are shown in full colour, and even the foreword is presented as a PowerPoint slide show.